Feilong2k/CodeMaestro/Docs/AfterPhase5/Phase6_Plan.md

 **Priority:** High

 **Description:**
-Add a collapsible panel to the dashboard for displaying Orion's structured responses.
+Add a collapsible panel to the dashboard for displaying Orion's structured responses (The "Sensory" Interface).

 **Location:** Right sidebar of chat view